 While none of the movies were specifically filmed in Edinburgh, other places you might recognize.
 Technically the castle used for the first two movies is just across the border in England.
 Alnwick Castle is quite the tourist spot now, and not exactly budget-traveler friendly.

 Another glen has been used for numerous scenes.
-These too are less recognizable since the primary components of the scenes were built on site.
+This one is less recognizable since the primary components of the scenes were built on-site.
 That glen is Glencoe, located along the A82 highway just south of Fort William.
 Probably the main scene is Hagrid’s hut, which was located just north of the highway before the highway itself bends north toward the village of Glencoe.
 While the hut is long gone, the stark beauty of the valley remains.
 There are trails all over here, including the Devil’s Staircase, part of the West Highland Way heading north from Glencoe.
-The hikes here are a little more steep than those at Glenfinnan and Glen Nevis, but the photo below speaks for itself.
+The hikes here are a little steeper than those at Glenfinnan and Glen Nevis, but the photo below speaks for itself.